Vennells braced for questions on whether she misled MPs during Horizon scandal

 The former Post Office boss will give evidence over three days.

-Former Post Office boss Paula Vennells is set to be quizzed on her role in the Horizon scandal – including likely questions on whether she deliberately misled MPs.
+Former Post Office boss Paula Vennells has arrived at the Horizon IT inquiry as she is is set to be quizzed on her role in the scandal – including likely questions on whether she deliberately misled MPs.

+The disgraced ex-chief executive did not answer any questions as she entered Aldwych House in London on Wednesday.

 Hundreds of subpostmasters were prosecuted by the business between 1999 and 2015 after Horizon, owned by Japanese company Fujitsu, made it appear as though money was missing at their branches.